 While there is a large variety of antibiotics on the market, some are more frequently used than others because they treat common illnesses and are readily available.

-The typical cost of antibiotics without insurance is between $75 and $120 per prescription, but prices can be much higher.
+The typical cost of antibiotics without insurance is up to $120 per prescription, but prices can be much higher.

 Common Antibiotics And How Much They Cost Without Insurance

 Below we have listed some of the most commonly used antibiotics and the cost of the generic or brand name drug without insurance.